Koredotcom/docs/docs/xo/quality-management/analyze/agent-dashboard-agent-view.md

 <img src="../agent-dashboard/my-dashboard-view.png" alt="Scorecard Trend" title="Scorecard Trend" style="border: 1px solid gray; zoom:60%;">

-!!!
-Note

-If the Supervisor or Admin has not enabled the **Auto QA** and **Agent Scorecard** toggle option in the Quality AI displayed under **Settings**, then you will not be able to view the automated scoring of interactions in the Dashboard.

 In this, you can filter all your interaction channels (Voice and SMS or both) by selecting the following date ranges:

 * **Today***: All interaction data for this day, in the agent’s time zone.